temporalio/documentation/docs/go-sessions.md

 title: Sessions
 ---

-The session framework provides a straightforward interface for scheduling multiple activities on a single worker without requiring you to manually specify the task queue name.
+The session framework provides a straightforward interface for scheduling multiple Activities on a single worker without requiring you to manually specify the task queue name.
 It also includes features like **concurrent session limitation** and **worker failure detection**.

 ## Use Cases

 - **File Processing**: You may want to implement a Workflow that can download a file, process it, and then upload the modified version.
-If these three steps are implemented as three different activities, all of them should be executed by the same worker.
+If these three steps are implemented as three different Activities, all of them should be executed by the same worker.

 - **Machine Learning Model Training**: Training a machine learning model typically involves three stages: download the data set, optimize the model, and upload the trained parameter.
 Since the models may consume a large amount of resources (GPU memory for example), the number of models processed on a host needs to be limited.